BAS IIO Curriculum, Emphasis Areas & Courses

 Signals Intelligence and Electronic Warfare

-Develop the core skills necessary to meet the United States’ National Security imperatives through increased educational, cultural and experiential opportunities within the Intelligence Community.
+• Develop the core skills necessary to meet the United States’ national security imperatives through increased educational, cultural and experiential opportunities within the intelligence community (IC)

 Earning your Bachelor of Applied Science in Intelligence and Information Operations will build core skills, including